galinaalperovich/kaggle-crime-sf/README.md

 ### Structure of the project:

+* **report.pdf** - description of the tasks, feature engeneering process, description of suggested solution and comparison of different classifiaction algorithms

 * **sfcrime_data_preparation.ipynb** - reading, vizualization, feature extraction and saving to .h5 file

 * **different_classifiers.ipynb** - Logistic Regression, Random Forests, XgBoost, KNN and it's comparison.
 Parameters for RF, XGB and KNN are selected after experementations